wayfair-archive/awesome-learning/content/lessons/testing/component-testing-rtl.md

       - 4
       explanation: When testing async behavior, always use the findBy* queries, which return a promise that resolves to the value of the element or elements you're querying for.
       type: checkbox
-    - description: "True or false: If you want to inspect an element in the console, console.log is the best method."
+    - description: "True or false: When using React Testing Library, if you want to inspect an element in the console, console.log is the best method."
       choices:
       - value: 'true'
       - value: 'false'